 Apply for an apartment simultaneously through various channels!

 If you get a housing offer – take it!
 You probably won't get another offer and there is no temporary housing available.

 Find flat mates!

-Get in touch with other new international students and potential flat mates e.g. on Facebook and the University of Helsinki Community Marketplace.
+Get in touch with other new international students and potential flat mates e.g. on Facebook.

 Be prepared to live further away from the centre or campus areas!